lewagon/dotfiles/04-Front-End/05-Animation-tricks/05-wagon-race/README.md

 ## Background & Objectives

-We will create a JavaScript game : the wagon-race.
+Let's create a JavaScript game: the wagon-race.
 It's a simple game where you must use your keyboard to make a Wagon go forward.

-Each player will advance their "wagon" by smashing some key.
-For example, player 1 might be the "q" key and player 2 might be the "p" key.
+Each player will move his "wagon" by smashing some key (e.g. "q" for player one, "p" for player two)

 The goal here is to learn more about JavaScript, jQuery, the DOM, and asynchronous event handling.

-Before you start, you should read about [jQuery](http://learn.jquery.com/about-jquery/).
-In particular, you should understand event handling and callback functions.

 ## Specs

-You will start by building a simple two-player board.
-This will be rendered via HTML.
-There are a few ways you could do it, e.g., a table that looks like:

 #### HTML

+You will start by building a simple two-player board in HTML.
+There are a few ways you could do it, e.g. a table that looks like:

 ```html
 <table class="racer_table">